ScottLogic/blog/_posts/2025-01-01-algebraic-data-types-with-java.md

 ## Sum
 These represent a choice between different types, where a value can be one of several possible types, but only one at a time.
-It's an "or" relationship.
-A Shape might be a sum type, as it could be a Circle or a Square or a Triangle.
+ + Think of it as  an "or" relationship.
+ + A Shape might be a sum type, as it could be a Circle or a Square or a Triangle.
+ + Defines variants
+ + Logical OR operator

-- Sum types are built with the '+' operator and combine types with OR as in T = A or B or C.
+ + Sum types are built with the '+' operator and combine types with OR as in T = A or B or C.
-- Defines variants
-- Logical OR operator
-- The sum is the (union) of the value sets of the alternatives
+ + The Sum is the (union) of the value sets of the alternatives

 Traditionally more common in functional languages like Haskel as a data type or in Scala as a sealed trait of case classes and Java as a sealed interface of records.
 A very simple version in Java is an Enum type.
 Enums cannot have additional data associated with them once instantiated.

 An important property of ADTs is that they can be sealed or closed.
 That means that their definition contains all possible cases and no further cases can exist.
 This allows the compiler is able to exhaustively verify all the alternatives.

-Below Status is a disjunction, the relation of three distinct alternatives
+We can define a Status as a disjunction, the relation of three distinct alternatives

 ``` Under Review | Accepted | Rejected ```